nph4rd/nph4rd.github.io/_posts/2024-10-02-active-inference.md

 This is arguably very intuitive!
 Imagine you have to keep things under control in any given context.
 How would you go about that if you don't even have an idea of what the context is or how it develops!?
 To expand on this, imagine that the state of the environment is a variable, $$ x^* $$.
 Then, the joint distribution of this state and the observations, $$ y $$, form a joint distribution, $$ P(x^*, y) $$.
 This is basically the *generative process* of the environment; that is, how the environment generates data.
 Although the agent does not **know** the underlying dynamics of the environment, by the good regulator theorem, it must at least have a **model** of it.
 This model may be expressed as $$ P(x, y) $$, where $$ x $$ are not necessarily the true states of the environment, but at least hypotheses over those states.
 To **infer** $$ x $$ from $$ y $$ -- which is to compute $$ P(x \mid y) $$ -- is precisely the task that an agent would be concerned with.
 It's easy to think of this in the context of a card game, like blackjack.
 In that case you **don't know** the underlying state ($$ x $$) of the deck of cards (the environment) and you only **observe** ($$ y $$) the cards that have been dealt.
 Yet, if you want to win (observe your desired states) you should probably have at least some idea or approximation (i.e. a hypothesis of the state of the cards, $$ x $$) so that you can chose **what** to do (ie. hit, stand, double-down, etc.).

 So now we have two things we are trying to keep in mind: first, the surprise over the observed states of the agent, and, second, the generative **model** of the environment.
 But there's a couple of problems here.
 For starters, $$ x^* $$ (the true state of the environment), may not even be accessible to the agent, as we have mentioned.
-Furthermore, computing $$ P(x \mid y) $$ might be intractable or even unfeasible.
+Furthermore, computing $$ P(x \mid y) $$ might be intractable or even infeasible.
 The most natural assumption would be that agents somehow **approximate** the posterior, so we use a proxy distribution, $$ Q(x) $$, and a metric, such as the KL divergence, between such proxy distribution and the true model posterior $$ P(x \mid y) $$ :

 $$ D_{KL}[Q(x) \mid  \mid P(x \mid y)] = E_{Q(x)}\left[\ln\frac{Q(x)}{P(x \mid y)}\right] $$